comp-physics/comp-physics.github.io/_pages/software.md

 <a href="{{ site.url }}{{ site.baseurl }}/papers/bryngelson-CPC-20.pdf" target="_blank"><button class="btn btn-danger btn-sm">PAPER</button></a>

 <b>Authors:</b>
-<i>S. H. Bryngelson, A. Radhakrishnan, H. Le Berre, V. Coralic, K. Schmidmayer, J. S. Spratt, M. Rodriguez, J. Meng, K. Maeda</i>
+<i>V. Coralic, A. Radhakrishnan, H. Le Berre, K. Schmidmayer, J.-S. Spratt, M. Rodriguez, J. Meng, K. Maeda, T. Colonius, and more!</i>

 MFC is an open source parallel simulation software for multi-component, multi-phase, and bubbly flows.
 Its efficient simulation algorithm is capable of solving flows like droplet atomization, bubble cavitation, and their interactions with strong shocks.